braydonf/nostr-key-change/README.md

 * [Key Revocation](#key-revocation-event)
 * [User Metadata Attestation](#user-metadata-attestation-event)

-There is one new field `migration_pubkeys` introduced for a user's metadata of `kind 0`:
+There is one new optional field `migration_pubkeys` introduced for a user's metadata of `kind 0`:

 * [Migration Keys](#migration-keys)